Trucking, Father/Son Time

 .

-A few years later I searched for a way to pull my then 13 year old son away from his ever consuming video games; I could think of no better place than to be ‘stuck together’ in the cab of a truck somewhere – it could also be an opportunity for me to review some of those familiar places that had remained in my thoughts from years past.
+A few summers later and at 13; I searched for a way to pull my son from those ever consuming video games; I could think of no better place than to become ‘stuck’ together in the cab of a truck.
+I felt too that this could also be an opportunity to review some of those familiar places while closing a few of those ‘little circles’ that had remained in my thoughts from years past.

-Thirty years ago I encouraged friends to ride with me on long trips, several did.
-One of those friends who took the ride was Bruce Dewey, our fathers were acquaintances and both ‘Mack” men and over many years our friendship has been an easy one.
-Bruce succeeded in the trucking industry and in 97 owned a fleet of more than thirty trucks.
+Thirty years before I had encouraged friends to ride along; several did.
+One of those friends who took the ride was “Dewey,” our fathers were acquaintances and both solid ‘Mack” men – over many years our friendship has been an easy and lasting one.
+Bruce had succeeded in the trucking industry and at that time owned a fleet of more than thirty trucks.

-After a phone call to see if Bruce could use a driver, I took a month of vacation from work and drove to Florida with my son.
+After a quick phone call to see if he could use a temporary driver I secured a month of vacation-time from work and drove to Florida with my son.

 .